williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 <br><br>The incentive may help encourage nodes to stay honest.
 If a greedy attacker is able to assemble more CPU power than all the honest nodes, he would have to choose between using it to defraud people by stealing back his payments, or using it to generate new coins.
 He ought to find it more profitable to play by the rules, such rules that favour him with more new coins than everyone else combined, than to undermine the system and the validity of his own wealth.
 </blockquote>

-The total number of Bitcoins that can be mined is slightly less than 21 million, with the rate at which Bitcoins can be mined reducing over time, in a halving event approximately every 4 years, from 50 BTC per block, to 25 BTC, to 12.5 BTC etc. This leads to a deflationary currency, since the rate of increase in supply is reducing over time and will reach a stable number of coins around the year 2140.
-When miners can no longer mint new Bitcoins the network will sustain only on transaction fees alone.
+The total number of Bitcoins that can be mined is slightly less than 21 million, with the rate at which Bitcoins can be mined reducing over time.
+This reduction happens in halving events, where approximately every 4 years the number of Bitcoins mined in each block reduces from 50 Bitcoin per block, to 25 Bitcoin, to 12.5 Bitcoin  etc. This leads to a deflationary currency, since the rate of increase in supply is reducing over time and will reach a stable number of coins around the year 2140.
+When miners can no longer mine new Bitcoins the network will sustain only on transaction fees alone.

 #### Further reading:
 * <a href="https://en.bitcoin.it/wiki/Controlled_supply" target="_blank">Bitcoin supply wiki</a>